-5.2.1 Application for accreditation
+5.2.1.
+Application for accreditation

-The demining organisation should submit an initial application in accordance with instructions issued by the national mine action authority or its agents.
+The demining organisation should submit an initial application in accordance with instructions issued by the NMAA or its agents.

-5.2.2 Desk (provisional) assessment of the application
+5.2.2.
+Desk (provisional) assessment of the application

-On receipt of the application and accompanying documentation from the demining organisation, the national mine action authority shall confirm receipt of the application, and if necessary shall request the applicant to provide further information.
+On receipt of the application and accompanying documentation from the demining organisation, the NMAA shall confirm receipt of the application, and if necessary shall request the applicant to provide further information.

-For organisational accreditation, the desk (provisional) assessment shall be carried out by the national mine action authority or its agents.
-This assessment should consider the suitability of the applicant's:
+For organisational accreditation, the desk (provisional) assessment shall be carried out by the NMAA or its agents.
+This assessment should consider the applicant's:

 - a) organisational structure and proposed representation in-country, including arrangements to use sub-contractors and joint ventures.
 Recognition should be given to other existing accreditations held by the organisation, such as ISO 9000. - formal qualifications and practical experience of its management team gained on previous mine action programmes.
 Recognition should be given to the membership of relevant, recognised professional institutes or bodies.
-(Details of such bodies can be obtained from UNMAS or the GICHD); - c) financial situation; - freedom from any outstanding or pending legal actions, or any pending disputes with the contracting authority; - e) planning and project management capabilities; - f) logistic planning procedures, including equipment procurement, evaluation, maintenance and repair; - g) financial planning and control procedures; - h) information management systems and mapping; - i) management training schemes and employee skills development programmes; - j) safety and occupational health (S&OH) policy; - community liaison experience and capabilities, or access to teaming partners with relevant experience; - I) insurance cover, both staff medical insurance and third party liability; and - m) other accreditation schemes obtained by the demining organisation such as ISO 9000 which demonstrate the effectiveness of its quality management system.
+(Details of such bodies can be obtained from UNMAS or the GICHD); - c) financial situation; - d) freedom from any outstanding or pending legal action, or any pending disputes with the contracting authority; - e) planning and project management capabilities; - f) logistic planning procedures, including equipment procurement, evaluation, maintenance and repair; - g) financial planning and control procedures; - h) information management systems and mapping; - i) management training schemes and employee skills development programmes; - j) safety and occupational health (S&OH) policy; - k) community liaison experience and capabilities, or access to teaming partners with relevant experience; - I) insurance cover, both staff medical insurance and third party liability; - m) Quality Management (QM) systems; and - n) participation in other accreditation schemes such as ISO 9000 which demonstrate the effectiveness of its quality management system.

-For operational accreditation, the desk (provisional) assessment shall consider the suitability of:
+For operational accreditation, the desk (provisional) assessment should consider:

-- a) the sub-unit(s)'s organisational structure, including its logistic and re-supply system; - b) human skills (formal qualifications and experience of its operational and support staff); - c) equipment capabilities (equipment performance and supportability); - d) operational procedures (SOPs); - e) worksite safety and occupational health (S&OH) procedures and practices; - f) previous accreditation obtained by the sub-unit which demonstrate the effectiveness of its operational capabilities; and - g) additional requirements (such as the use of sub-contractors and local labour) required by the national mine action authority.
+- a) the sub-unit(s)'s organisational structure, including its logistic and re-supply system; - b) human skills (formal qualifications and experience of its operational and support staff); - c) equipment capabilities (equipment performance and supportability); - d) operational procedures (SOPs); - e) worksite S&OH procedures and practices;

+- f) previous accreditation obtained by the sub-unit which demonstrate the effectiveness of its operational capabilities; and - g) any additional requirements of the NMAA (such as the use of sub-contractors and local labour).

-Additional requirements for granting operational accreditation to operate mine detection dogs are described in IMAS 09.40.
+Additional requirements for granting operational accreditation to operate MDD are described in IMAS 09.40.

-If the national mine action authority is not satisfied that all the requirements for accreditation have been met, the demining organisation should be informed as soon as possible, and reasons given for its unsuccessful application.
+If the NMAA is not satisfied that all the requirements for accreditation have been met, the demining organisation should be informed as soon as possible, and reasons given for its unsuccessful application.
 Whenever possible, the applicant should be given the opportunity to take corrective action.